wp-plugins/php-code-for-posts/readme.txt

 = New for 1.1.1 =
 The plugin's shortcode can also accept parameters using the param attribute, the value should be a string of name=value pairs, separated by &s, for example `[php snippet=2 param="var1=val1&var2=val2"]`.
 Within your snippet, the parameters are assigned a $_parameters array, for example `echo $_parameters["var1"]; //outputs "val1"`

+= New for 1.2.0 =
+The plugin's snippet editor now has better formatting, and supports AJAX saving for snippet updates (request by eneasgesing)

 = Special Thanks =
 My special thanks go out to the following contributors: Vailou Gbr